AndyIbanez/andyibanez-com/content/posts/strategies-asking-users-rate-your-app.md

 ## Look for specific satisfying actions to make the call on

-If you do not want to spend much time thinking on a strategy for your review prompt, spend a few hours thinking on the key ares or your app that bring value to your users, and attach the call to those actions.
+If you do not want to spend much time thinking on a strategy for your review prompt, spend a few hours thinking on the key areas or your app that bring value to your users, and attach the call to those actions.
 Don't blindly put your calls when launching your app and call it a day.

 ## Piggyback on existing score prompts to call the review prompt